oktadev/okta-blog/_source/_posts/2019-09-26-get-started-elk-stack.md

 _**K**ibana_ provides the visualization front-end, a window into the Elastic Stack.
 With dashboards and visualization elements, the data stored in Elasticsearch can be explored, aggregated and analyzed.

-From version 7 on, the ELK Stack was renamed to [**Elastic Stack**](https://www.elastic.co/elk-stack) and added Beats to the stack.
+From version 7 on, the ELK Stack was renamed to [Elastic Stack](https://www.elastic.co/elk-stack) and added Beats to the stack.
 Beats is a family of lightweight data shippers that work with Elasticsearch and Logstash.

 ## Set up the Elastic Stack

-Elastic has published [**a Docker Compose configuration**](https://github.com/elastic/stack-docker), to demonstrate the stack components on a single machine.
+Elastic has published [a Docker Compose configuration](https://github.com/elastic/stack-docker), to demonstrate the stack components on a single machine.
 Install [Docker](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) and follow these steps to start up the stack:

 > Windows users must configure 2 environment variables, check out the instructions on the [**stack-docker** github repository](https://github.com/elastic/stack-docker)
+>
 > Allow at least 4GB of RAM for the containers, also check out instructions for your environment

 1. Clone the `stack-docker` repository